-10.01.1 The parties recognize that the employer wishes to provide teaching opportunities for full-time graduate students.
+The parties recognize that the employer wishes to provide teaching opportunities for full-time graduate students.
 Such students will normally be employed in tutor 1, tutor 2, tutor 3, tutor 4, tutor 6, tutor 7, or writing instructor positions.
-However, the employer reserves the right to appoint such students to no more than thirty-five course director positions (not including any course director positions to which full-time graduate students are appointed when there have been no suitably qualified candidates with applicable prior experience in Unit 2 for course director positions originally posted in Unit 2) during any twelve-month period ending 31 August.
-The employer further reserves the right to appoint such students to up to an additional five positions in the Faculty of Environmental Studies.
+However, the employer reserves the right to appoint such students to no more than fifty course director positions (not including any course director positions to which full-time graduate students are appointed when there have been no suitably qualified candidates with applicable prior experience in Unit 2 for course director positions originally posted in Unit 2) during any twelve-month period ending 31 August.
 Further, the employer reserves the right to appoint such students to an as yet undetermined number of additional positions in the Faculty of Education which will be based on the number of "net new" course director positions in the faculty, subject to a process to be worked out between the parties via the Labour/Management Committee.
 In the event that either the Faculty of Environmental Studies or the Faculty of Education does not use all of their allotted positions, they will not be transferable to, nor can they be borrowed by, other Faculties.
+In identifying courses to be made available as ticketed course opportunities, hiring units will give first consideration to courses that were not taught by an employee in the Unit 2 bargaining unit in the immediately preceding contract year.